NANDYCHANDAN/git-demo/README.md

-# My First Git Repo
+# This is my first ever git object

-This is my first ever file for git repo
+Hi This is Chandan Nandy - My first ever Object in Git Repo.